GabrielSampaioDSS/MyCalcJs/README.md

-Just a small JavaScript calculator project made by a student, with some additional features included to demonstrate the manipulation of HTML elements through JS.
+Just a JavaScript calculator project made by a student, with some additional features included to demonstrate the manipulation of HTML elements through JS.
 Link : https://my-calc-js.vercel.app/